 The further education officer, welfare officer and campaigns & citizenship officer are also up for election at NUS-USI conference annually.
 NUS-USI women’s, BAEM, LGBT and disabled students officers are elected at their respective conferences, where liberation committees are also elected to support the work of each liberation officer.

 Responsibilities of the board of trustees include the management and administration of NUS-USI; the budgets of NUS-USI and the appointment of a returning officer to steering committee.
 The board is only able to overrule administrative implications of decisions of conference, council, the executive and committees based on financial risk or legal requirements, however, does not have any power to overrule or amend policy or constitutional changes.

-The trustee board consists of not more than four lay trustees; not more than six student trustees; and not more than five REC trustees, one of whom is the NUS-USI president.
+The trustee board consists of not more than three lay trustees; not more than three student trustees; and not more than four REC trustees, one of whom is the NUS-USI president.

 The student trustee positions provide an opportunity for students to develop skills that transfer effectively to the workplace.